saibotsivad/spin-nginx/readme.md

 You will almost always want to generate an NGINX config file for your app.
 The ports are passed in as environment variables here.
-Check out the demo app for an example of how you can do this easily.
+Check out the [demo app][demo_app] for an example of how you can do this easily.

 #### 10) backup the NGINX conf file